 The radioactive material will leave your body through your urine.
 Complications from the radioactive material injected into your body are very rare.

 Rare complications from the test may include:

-- increased angina (pain from poor blood flow in
+- increased angina, or pain from poor blood flow in your heart

 - difficulty breathing